DrEmpiricism/Optimize-Offline/README.md

 # Optimize-Offline #

-Optimize-Offline is a Windows Image (WIM) optimization module designed for Windows 10 versions 1803-to-1909 64-bit architectures.
+Optimize-Offline is a Windows Image (WIM/ESD) optimization module designed for Windows 10 versions 1803-to-1909 64-bit architectures.

 ## About Optimize-Offline ##

 - Expands the user experience by eliminating unnecessary bloat, enhancing privacy, improving aesthetics and increasing system performance.
-- Accepts either a full Windows 10 installation ISO or a Windows 10 install.wim file.
+- Accepts either a full Windows 10 Installation Media ISO, Windows 10 WIM or Windows 10 ESD file.
 - Does not perform any changes to an installed or live system.
-- Checks the health of the image both before and after the module runs to ensure the image retains a healthy status.
+- Checks the health of the image both before and after optimizations are processed to ensure the image retains a healthy status.
+- Allows for the deprovisioning and removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files, Optional Features and more.
 - Detects what Provisioned and System Applications were removed and further removes any associated drivers, services and integrated content associated with them.
-- Allows for the deprovisioning and removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files, Optional Features and more.
-- Allows for the integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Developer Mode, Setup content, Data Deduplication and more.
+- Allows for the integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Developer Mode, Win32 Calculator, Data Deduplication and more.
 - All optimization processes are done silently with internal error-handling.
 - All images are optimized independently - without the need for 3rd party programs - by utilizing custom module resources.